Whatโs this all about?

 Your Art Journal can be the place where you warm up, a place to stretch your creative muscles, to try out new techniques, practice skills and maybe even push yourself outside of your artistic comfort zone.

-The Art Journal Movement: an Act of Rebellion
+Art Journaling as a Movement: An Act of Rebellion

 I will humbly insist that anyone can make art, and anyone can benefit from an Art Journal.
 Anyone, regardless of age, gender, experience or ability.